PooleLab/MD-Phylogeny/README.md

 (allows to visually check outputs and intermediate steps visually; very user-friendly interface and handling)

 > [!IMPORTANT]
 > CHARMM-GUI requires an active account for input generation.
-You need to set this up before you can use the CHARMM GUI Solution Builder.
+You need to set this up before using the CHARMM GUI Solution Builder.
 >
 1. Setup Steps:
   - After logging in, navigate to Input Generator > Solution Builder.
 Solution Builder generates input files for molecular dynamics simulations, allowing you to either solvate your molecule or create a standalone water box for other uses (Alternatively, select a different builder based on the protein type).